chandley/stock-data/README.md

-shows data for publicly traded us stocks
+Shows simple price data for US stocks traded on the main exchange

+It's running on heroku at https://go-stock-data.herokuapp.com/F use the endpoint with the ticker for the stock you want to see (eg FB, MSFT)

-needs a valid quandl api key set as environment variable - you can get one from https://www.quandl.com/
+when running locally it needs a valid quandl api key set as environment variable - you can get one from https://www.quandl.com/

 set to QUANDL_API_KEY